 Designing and implementing an effective financial reporting system is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to devote significant resources to maintain a financial reporting system that adequately satisfies our reporting obligations.
 The remedial measures that we intend to take may not fully address the material weakness, significant deficiency and other control deficiencies that we and our independent registered public accounting firm have identified, and material weaknesses in our internal control over financial reporting may be identified in the future.
-See "Risk Factors-Risks Relating to Our Business-In the course of preparing our consolidated financial statements, one material weakness and one significant deficiency in our internal control over financial reporting, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of our ADSs may be adversely impacted."
+See "Risk Factors-Risks Relating to Our Business-In the course of preparing our consolidated financial statements, one material weakness and one significant deficiency in our internal control over financial reporting were identified.
+If we fail to maintain an effective system of internal control over financial reporting, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of our ADSs may be adversely impacted."